andreipfeiffer/css-in-js/README.md

 <br />

 ❌ **No component deduping**
 If a component is imported by 2 different routes, it will be send twice to the client.
-This is probably a limitation of Next.js and probably could be fixed with [module federation](https://webpack.js.org/concepts/module-federation/#use-cases), currently not supported in Next.js 10.
+This is surely a limitation of the bundler/build system, in our case Next.js and probably could be fixed with [module federation](https://webpack.js.org/concepts/module-federation/#use-cases), currently not supported in Next.js 10.

 <br />